 Primary Immunodeficiency Family Plan

-Individuals with primary immunodeficiency have the same risk of contracting flu as does the rest of the population.
-The same type of anti-viral medicine, i.e., Tamiflu or Relenza, which is effective for people with normal immune systems, would be effective for patients with primary immunodeficiency diseases who get influenza.
-Note that Ig replacement therapy may not protect against newly emerged strains of the influenza virus since the Ig contained in the currently available lots of IVIG or SCIG was obtained from donors several months ago, probably before the newer strains of influenza had circulated thru the donor population to result in antibody formation.
+Individuals with PI have the same risk of contracting flu as does the rest of the population.
+The same type of anti-viral medicine, i.e., Tamiflu or Relenza, which is effective for people with normal immune systems, would be effective for patients with PI who get influenza.
+Note that immunoglobulin (Ig) replacement therapy may not protect against newly emerged strains of the influenza virus since the Ig contained in the currently available lots of IVIG or SCIG was obtained from donors several months ago, probably before the newer strains of influenza had circulated through the donor population to result in specific antibody formation.

 Influenza can be diagnosed rapidly by a test done in physician offices.
 If the test is positive, it is recommended that persons immediately begin anti-virus treatment.
 Speed is important in this situation since the antiviral medications are most effective if begun within 48 hours of the onset of the illness.
 It would be a good idea to discuss with your physician plans for dealing with influenza before you get sick so that you are prepared.
 If you do become ill, you should contact your doctor immediately about initiating treatment.
 However, it would be wise to contact your physician first, before going to their office, an urgent care facility or emergency room.

 During the flu season, you may want to stay away from crowded public places, such as shopping malls, if you are concerned about exposure.
 Most people can get information from the national media and from their physicians on other ways to prevent exposure, as well as when to use additional precautionary measures.

 What do I do if there is influenza in the schools or at my workplace?